couchbase/kv_engine/engines/ep/src/rocksdb-kvstore/rocksdb_summary.md

 ## What it can do:
   * Set
   * Get
   * Del
       implemented identically to Set in order to persist metatdata and allow getMeta on a deleted item, and deleted items with bodies etc.
   * Perform a backfill, or more generally, iterate all items by seqno.
       Implemented by having a second column family mapping seqno=>key.
       Iterating over this gets us keys, which we then use to get the item.
       Currently, we handle stale entries here by checking if the item->getBySeqno() matches the seqno=>key entry - if it does not, the item has since been updated, and we are looking at an old entry
   * Persist and load vbstates
       Largely stolen from couchstore - seems to work, and makes some testsuite tests pass, but hasn't been thoroughly tested
   * Warmup
       Works - basically dependent on the above two - from a cold start it correctly identifies present vbuckets, and loads them in to memory
+  * Correctly call persistence callbacks
+      Persistence callbacks are called after committing the batch
+  * We have moved to one DB instance per VBucket

 ## What it doesn't do:
-  * Correctly call persistence callbacks
-      when set is called, a callback is provided which should only be called after the item is safely persisted - at the moment we call it immediately after batching the mutation, rather than after committing the batch.
   * Efficient `getMulti`
       RocksDB implements a multi get itself, but we are not yet using that;
       currently we are "manually" performing a series of gets.
-  * Expiry
+  * Expiry on compaction
       We currently persist the TTL, but it is never acted upon.
       Should be simple to add - RocksDBKVStore supports a compaction filter;
       would be trivial to make it discard items with expiries which have elapsed.
   * Correct stats
       * DBFileInfo - used to report:
         * `db_data_size`
         * `db_file_size`
       * Item count, required for resident ratio in full eviction Efficiently tracking the item count may be difficult; we cannot tell if a given Put will store a new item or update an existing one.
         RocksDB can *estimate* the key count for a given CF.
-        NB: This would also unblock a number of testsuite tests which are currently skipped because they need to check the number of items in the persistent store.
+        NB: This would also unblock some of testsuite tests which are currently skipped because they need to check the number of items in the persistent store.
+        Note: The item count is currenlty always incremented when we execute the Persistence Callbacks, wheter the mutation will store a new item or update an existing one.
+        The following KVStore functions are not yet implemented by RocksDBKVStore:
+          * getNumPersistedDeletes()
+          * getDbFileInfo()
+          * getAggrDbFileInfo()
+          * getItemCount()
   * Rollback
       As-is, may always need to roll back to zero (essentially needs to empty the vb).
       Unlikely that we could rollback to an intermediate seqno as the item data for old occurrences of a key is not kept.
       However, we could periodically create RocksDB `Snapshot`s - preventing the deletion of any items visible in the snapshot.
 These also (logically) prevent a compaction filter running on any items the Snapshot covers.
 Rolling back to a snapshot may also be a challenge, but not insurmountable.
       An alternative would be `Checkpoint`s - these make hardlinks of all SST files as they are at the current time in a new directory - essentially cloning the entire DB.
 This could be kept for a some period of time to allow rollback.